rapid7/metasploit-framework/documentation/modules/post/windows/gather/bloodhound.md

 ### CollectionMethode

 The collection method to use.
-This parameter accepts a comma separated list of values.
 Accepted values are `Default`, `Group`, `LocalAdmin`, `RDP`, `DCOM`, `GPOLocalGroup`, `Session`, `ObjectProps`, `ComputerOnly`, `LoggedOn`, `Trusts`, `ACL`, `Container`, `DcOnly`, `All`.
 The default method is `Default`.